apalit/image-api/README.md

 * `GET /api/images/<id>` - To fetch the details of an image by id.

 User needs to be logged in to access the images and also subscribed to a plan.
 The users and plans will be created using the Admin web.
-Fixtures can be added for the default plans
+Fixtures can be added for the default plans.
+The default rest framework endpoint `api-auth/login/` has been enabled for ease of login.
 The thumbnails are created based on plan asynchronously, using celery and redis.

 # Assumptions made: